ScooloV/bbpedia/docs/matched_play/guide.md

     Treat them exactly as if they had been pushed into the crowd.

-2.  *Friends with the Ref:* Until the end of this drive, you may treat a roll of 5 or 6 on the Argue the Call table as a \"Well, When You Put It Like That\..." result and a roll of 2-4 as an \"I Don't Care!\" result.
+2.  *Friends with the Ref:* Until the end of this drive, you may treat a roll of 5 or 6 on the Argue the Call table as a "Well, When You Put It Like That..." result and a roll of 2-4 as an "I Don't Care!" result.

 3.  *Stiletto:* Randomly select one player on your team that is available to play during this drive and that does not have the